Schmitt's Saloon and Davisson Brothers Music Hall Present:

 21 and up!
 No Refunds or Exchanges

-Official home to Owen Schmitt and The Davisson Brothers Band.
-The saloon not only represents each of them but the entire state of West Virginia.
+Official home to Owen Schmitt.
+The saloon not only represents him but the entire state of West Virginia.
 The entire saloon is comprised of barn wood and memorabilia from all over the state.
 Some already say its a museum in its self.
 A must see attraction!

 In order to purchase these tickets in installments, you'll need an Eventbrite account.
 Log in or sign up for a free account to continue.